Mercenary War: Truceless War

 Since leaving Carthage, Hamilcar had treated rebels he had captured well and offered them a choice of joining his army or free passage home.
 He made the same offer to the 4,000 captives from the recent battle.
 The rebel leaders perceived this generous treatment as the motivation behind Naravas's defection and feared the disintegration of their army; they were aware that such generous terms would not be extended to them personally.
-To remove the possibility of any goodwill between the sides, Spendius, encouraged by his fellow leader the Gaul Autaritus, had 700 Carthaginian prisoners, including Gisco, tortured to death: they had their hands cut off, were castrated, their legs broken and were thrown into a pit and buried alive.
+To remove the possibility of any goodwill between the sides, Spendius, encouraged by his fellow leader the Gaul Autaritus, had 700 Carthaginian prisoners, including Gisco, tortured to death: they had their hands cut off, were castrated, had their legs broken and were thrown into a pit and buried alive.
 The mercenary leader and skilled polyglot orator Autaritus is cited by Polybius as a chief instigator of this massacre.
 Hamilcar, in turn, killed his prisoners.
 From this point, neither side showed any mercy, and the unusual ferocity of the fighting caused Polybius to term it the "Truceless War".
 Any further prisoners taken by the Carthaginians were trampled to death by elephants.

 At some point between March and September 239 BC the previously loyal cities of Utica and Hippo slew their Carthaginian garrisons and joined the rebels.
 The people of Utica offered their city to the Romans, who, consistent with their response to the mutineers on Sardinia, declined.
 The rebels previously operating in the area moved south and laid siege to Carthage.

 Having a clear superiority in cavalry, Hamilcar raided the supply lines of the rebels around Carthage.
 In mid-239 BC, he was joined by Hanno and his army, but the two men disagreed as to the best strategy and operations were paralysed.
 Unusually, the choice of supreme commander was put to a vote of the army – possibly only the officers – and Hamilcar was elected; Hanno left the army.
 In early 238 BC the lack of supplies forced the rebels to lift the siege of Carthage.
 They fell back to Tunis, from where they maintained a more distant blockade.
 While Matho maintained the blockade, Spendius led 40,000 men against Hamilcar.
 As in the previous year, they stayed to the higher and rougher terrain and harassed the Carthaginian army.
 After a period of campaigning, the details of which are not clear in the sources, Hamilcar trapped the rebels in a pass or mountain range known as the Saw.
 Pinned against mountains and with their food exhausted, the rebels ate their horses, their prisoners and then their slaves, hoping that Matho would sortie from Tunis to rescue them.
 Eventually, the surrounded troops forced their leaders to parley with Hamilcar, but on a thin pretext, he took Spendius and his lieutenants prisoner.
 The rebels then attempted to fight their way out in the Battle of the Saw and were massacred to a man.